Learn

 Booking Your Consultation at Core Aesthetics

-At Core Aesthetics, we use hyaluronic acid fillers and we are equipped to dissolve filler if needed.
+At Core Aesthetics, we use dermal fillers and we are equipped to dissolve filler if needed.
 We discuss reversal options as part of informed consent before treatment.
 If you are unhappy with results or if complications develop, dissolution is available.
 You can book a consultation or call 0491 706 705 to discuss filler treatment and reversal options.

 General Information Only